johnvoipguy/hacs-Traeger-WiFire/README.md

 6. Restart Home Assistant
 7. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Traeger"

-## Platform Details
-Some of the platforms are fairly self explanatory, others could use a little more explaining.
-Below are more details on some of those platforms.
 ### Grill State Sensor
 This sensor aligns with the status values in the Traeger app.
 State | Description